jlepan/jlepan/README.md

 I am a web developer in training, currently focused on front-end development.

-🌱 I started by learning HTML and CSS, which I continue to deepen, and I am currently diving into JavaScript.
+🌱 I started by learning HTML5 and CSS3, which I continue to deepen, and I am currently diving into JavaScript.

 🔍 On my GitHub, you will mainly find training projects, exercises, and a few personal projects.
 I enjoy creating simple but functional things to improve every day.